-Originally built in 1909, the Riverfront Park Travel Apartments building was constructed as a single room occupancy hotel (SRO).
+Originally built in 1909, the Riverfront Park Travel Apartments (Fruci) building was constructed as a single room occupancy hotel (SRO).
 Our hotel, like many other SROs, offered each guest a room with a sink in the corner and a single light hanging from the ceiling.
 Each floor had one bathroom which included showers for the occupants of that floor, generally single men or men on temporary leave of their families looking for work.

 SROs were designed to temporarily house the thousands of workers who traveled to Spokane looking for work in the mines and logging camps in eastern Washington and northern Idaho.
 The ground floor was home to various saloons and gambling establishments, and for many years was a center of laborers from Greece.
 Our hotel was in the center of an international district which housed different ethnic groups, often segregated by buildings.
 Several of these represented groups were Japanese, Chinese, Italian, Greeks, Croats and Serbs.